How to Pick Stocks: Fundamentals vs. Technicals

 We'll assume for the sake of discussion that you prefer pullback entries and have narrowed your choices down to two buy candidates, stock A and stock B. To choose between them, it could make sense to bring a few indicators to bear: price patterns, volume, moving averages, and an indicator called the stochastic oscillator.

-Because we’re looking for pullbacks, our first task is to confirm a price change is likely to be a temporary move and not a full-on reversal.
-Chances of a reversal are lower if the stock has pulled back to a support level, such as a moving average or an old low.
+Because we're looking for pullbacks, our first task is to confirm a price change is likely to be a temporary move and not a full-on reversal.
+Chances of a trend reversal may be lower if the stock has pulled back to a support level, such as a moving average or an old low.
 However, this isn't a guarantee.
 We also want to know if a pullback is ending.
-For example, if a stock can push past the previous day’s high, it could mean the uptrend is resuming.
+For example, if a stock can push past the previous day's high, it could mean the uptrend is resuming.

 Stock A

-Source: thinkorswim®
+Source: thinkorswim® platform

 Stock B

-Source: thinkorswim
+Source: thinkorswim platform

 Here's where we bring in the stochastic oscillator.
-Basically, this is a momentum indicator that compares a stock’s current price to its highs and lows over a given period.
-Values can range from 0 to 100, with a reading over 80 indicating that the stock may be “overbought” and possibly overextended on the upside.
-Readings under 20 indicate that the stock is “oversold” and possibly overextended on the downside.
-On a chart, the stochastic oscillator consists of two lines, the %K (fast line, in red in the chart above) and %D (slow line, in blue).
+Basically, this is a momentum indicator that compares a stock's current price to its highs and lows over a given period.
+Values can range from 0 to 100, with a reading higher than 80 indicating that the stock may be "overbought" and possibly overextended on the upside.
+Readings under 20 indicate that the stock is "oversold" and possibly overextended on the downside.
+On a chart, the stochastic oscillator consists of two lines: the %K (fast line, in red in the chart above) and %D (slow line, in blue).
 The former is the value for the current trading session.
 The latter is a three-day moving average of the former.

 When a stock is trading in a particular range, and the oscillator's values move into overbought or oversold areas, look for a price reversal.
 However, be warned that if a stock is strongly trending in a particular direction over a long period, the values could stay in overbought or oversold territory for an extended period.
 In either case, it can make sense to compare the %K and %D lines.
 If the lines are converging or diverging, it could signal a shift in momentum is in the works.